Field Guide to the R Mixed Model Wilderness

 ylab("random slope for Employee salary increase") +

-There is a negative correlation between employee salary and employee salary change, which is also indicated when VarCorr(m1) was run.
+This plot illustrates the negative correlation between employee salary and employee salary change indicated by the VarCorr(m1) output.

 There are other functions in merTools to explore random effects and variances from an lme4 analysis.